dusk-network/docs-public/src/content/docs/developer/smart-contract/core-concepts.md

 Understanding the mechanism of argument passing to and from queries and transactions is beneficial, as each contract has a memory area for argument passing, and host methods simplify this process by handling the details.
 Utilizing host-provided methods can result in significant computational power savings, especially for intensive functions like cryptographic has functions and zero-knowledge proof verification.

-## UTXO & Account-model

-### Absence of msg.sender

-ToDo: merge this content

-In Dusk, there is no built-in variable like `msg.sender` which identifies the caller of a contract function.
-This is because Dusk is a privacy-focused blockchain, utilizing a UTXO-based transaction model (Phoenix).

-In Dusk, an "address" is defined by the developer within the contract's logic.
-This approach gives developers more control over the privacy and compliance features of their applications but also increases their responsibility to securely identify and authenticate users and transactions.

-It needs to be noted that even if users can theoretically be viewed as a collection of unspent notes associated with a key, these notes are not linkable to each other, preserving privacy and security.

-Because of the way that Dusk works, transactions don't have the equivalent to `msg.sender`.
-Therefore developers need to figure out how to represent users.

-`msg.sender` is not "abstracted" away on dusk.
-A way to mimic that behavior is by explicitly taking the address as function argument and a signature that signed all other function arguments (including the address).
-Then verifying this this in the function.

-It needs to be noted that even if in theory users can be seen as a collection of unspent notes associated with a key, notes are on purpose not linkable to each other.

 ## Built-in Functions

 Rusk provides built-in functions that can be called from within a smart contract which we call **Host functions** or **Host calls**.

 ### Host functions

-Host functions are functions provided by rusk (the "host") and can be called from within a smart contract running on the Piecrust VM.
+Host functions are functions provided by rusk (the "host") and can be called from within a smart contract running on the VM.
 Due to the sandboxed nature of VMs, smart contracts need to rely on host functions to access and manipulate lower-level operations that are managed by the Dusk nodes (e.g. time checks, cryptographic functions...).

 Simply put, host functions are necessary because they allow smart contracts to interact with the system-level functions of the machine on which they run.

 :::tip
 Host functions are exempt from the normal costs associated (Gas costs) with computing VM instructions.
 :::

+> Ethereum calls them pre-compiles

 ### Available Host functions